Helping People Change Health-Related Behaviors

 Online Continuing Education Course

-Practical strategies for helping people change their health-related behaviors.
-Covers stages of change, factors affecting change, and techniques for supporting patients working to improve their health.
-Applicable for nursing, occupational and physical therapy, and EMS personnel.
+Identify practical strategies for helping people change their health-related behaviors.
+Covers models of change, factors affecting change, and techniques for supporting patients working to improve their health.
+Applicable CEU for nursing, occupational therapy, physical therapy, and EMS personnel.

 Course Price: $15.00